katenjoki/postgresql_airflow/README.md

 When the workflow runs successfully, this is what you should see:
 ![airflow](assets/airflow.PNG)

-# Checking that the data was loaded in the PostgreSQL database
+# Checking that the data was loaded into the PostgreSQL database using pgcli
 1. Open a new command prompt as the docker container is running in another window.
 2.